 The Summer School and the Secondary School Program offer a rich array of free virtual and in-person activities and events for all students.

 Athletics.
-There are many ways to remain active around campus: work out at Harvard gyms, participate in a tennis or soccer tournament, or join Weld Boathouse and row on the Charles River.
+There are many ways to remain active around campus: Work out at Harvard gyms, participate in a basketball or soccer tournament, or join Weld Boathouse and row on the Charles River.

 Music.
-Students may participate in a variety of musical opportunities, which in previous years has included the Harvard Summer Pops Band, Harvard Summer Chorus, and Harvard Summer School Orchestra.
+Students may participate in a variety of musical opportunities, which in previous years has included the Harvard Summer Pops Band and the Harvard Summer Chorus.

 Culture.
 Harvard museums and libraries are world famous and close at hand.
 Dance, music, and theater flourish in and around Cambridge, and the city of Boston itself has many world-class cultural, historic, and scientific institutions.
 Some highlights include: